spuqe/SuperCrypto/README.md

-# LazyCrypto
+# SuperCrypto
 Free crypto currency website, a-ads support and more.
 Make extra money using this or just collect user data as email, wallet, IP or if you want to add more go a head and do that.

 # How to setup?
-To setup LazyCrypto you will need PHP, SQL, PHPMYADMIN and so on the basic stuff, I will leave a link here of how to install all those:
+To setup SuperCrypto you will need PHP, SQL, PHPMYADMIN and so on the basic stuff, I will leave a link here of how to install all those:

 Ubuntu 18.04:
 https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04